Tornado victims in Alabama include the 'sweetest little boy' and a 'perfect' daughter

 Burroughs was being treated in the intensive care unit at the East Alabama Medical Center in Opelika, according to the station.

-“Troopers have a strong sense of camaraderie and will surround the Burroughs family at this time and offer support both short and long term,” said state police spokesman Cpl.
-Jess Thornton, WFSA reported.
+“Troopers have a strong sense of camaraderie and will surround the Burroughs family at this time and offer support both short and long term,” state police spokesman Cpl.
+Jess Thornton said, WFSA reported.